Generating Your own Energy - HYDROELECTRICITY.

 There are 7 key options: wind turbines, solar water heating and solar electricity, ground source and air source heat pumps, wood fuelled heating and hydro power.

-In this last in the series we take a look at hydroelectric
+In this last in the series we take a look at hydroelectricity in more detail.

 HYDROELECTRICITY SYSTEMS generate electricity from running water - usually a small stream.
 Small or "micro" hydroelectricity systems can produce enough electricity for lighting and electrical appliances in an average home.